 Clive Williamson worked from 1974 to 1994 in B. H. London, first as a Technical Operator and then as a Studio Manager.
 He has been an Trainee Assistant Producer in BBC Television, and a radio producer for both Schools and Continuing Education.
 After a period of job-sharing he left the corporation to pursue a career as a music producer, technology journalist and as a composer and musician with the ambient group Symbiosis.

-The Elacin Earplugs are now available from a network of over 300 appointed audiologist outlets throughout the UK.
+CONTACTS (2017): Elacin Earplugs now have relatively few outlets in the UK but are easily available in Europe and from a network of appointed outlets throughout the world.
 For full details visit: